 At the end of the machine, the paper is wound on a large reel called the winder.
 As the reel of paper goes to the winder, it is split into manageable size rolls.

-There are two basic type of roll formats; one is a roll that is sized for a web printing press for sheet fed machines and the second format converts rolls to be used in a sheeting application to be cut and packed into cartons.
+There is two basic types of roll formats; one is a roll that is sized for a web printing press for sheetfed machines and the second format converts rolls to be used in a sheeting application to be cut and packed into cartons.

-The winder offers the ability to customize sheeter roll sizes to maximize the efficiency and limit waste.
+The winder offers the ability to customize sheeter roll sizes to maximize efficiency and limit waste.

-This information allows mill personnel to review this information to troubleshoot any quality issues that might happen on a printing press.
+This information allows mill personnel to review this information to troubleshoot any quality issues that might happen in a printing press.

-A full winder reel’s worth of paper weighs 30 tons, or a truck and a half of paper.
+A full winder reel’s worth of paper’s weighs 30 tons, or a truck and a half of papers.
 That 60,000 lbs. took about 45 minutes to make from the wet end to the winder.